 1 – Nutrient deficiencies

-• Bingeing leads to stomach stretching and wanting to skip meals next day
+- Bingeing leads to stomach stretching and wanting to skip meals the next day..

 2 – Universal Basic Meal Plan principles

 There are three basic principles of meal planning: variety, mindfulness, and regularity.
-By following these principles, you can make sure you’re getting the nutrients you need.
+By following these principles, you can ensure you get the attention you need.

-• Regularity: Eat meals every 4-6 hours, and roughly at around the same time each day, to regulate your body’s natural rhythms.
+- Regularity: Eat meals every 4-6 hours, roughly around the same time each day, to regulate your body’s natural rhythms.

-• Mindfulness: Be aware of what you’re eating and how it makes you feel.
-Remember – eat while sitting at the table, minimize distractions, savor, go slow.
+- Mindfulness: Be aware of what you’re eating and how it makes you feel.
+Remember – eat while sitting at the table, minimize distractions, savor, and go slow.

-• Variety: Eat a variety of nutrient-rich foods to make sure you’re getting all the nutrients you need.
-Try to aim for 3 food groups at meals and 2 if you snack.
-Stay hydrated too!
+- Variety: Eat various nutrient-rich foods to ensure you ggetting thesenthe utrients you need.
+Aim for three food groups at meals and two if you snack.
+Stay hydrathydrated

 3 – Meal plan tips

 Journaling is an invaluable tool for meal planning.
-You can journal about your hunger, journal before you eat, or plan out what you’ll eat tomorrow with journaling.
+You can journal about your hunger before you eat or plan out what you’ll eat tomorrow with journaling.

 You can also try these strategies: